From Scarce Functional Labels to Label-Aware Generation in Homologous Protein Families: Results

 Our data augmentation and label-specific generation pipeline (Fig.~\ref{fig:general scheme}) is implemented and tested as follows.
 We consider a dataset where all sequences are labeled, and we hide the labels of most sequences in the dataset to use them as a test set, using a proper train/test splitting (Fig.~\ref{fig:general scheme}a) to be discussed below.
 Then, we first train several `predictor' models, based on a logistic regression applied to a given embedding of the data (Fig.~\ref{fig:general scheme}b).
 Second, we use the predictor to label the entire protein family and we train a `generator' model on the augmented data (Fig.~\ref{fig:general scheme}c).
 We use a simple RBM architecture as a benchmark for the generator.
 We study how this data augmentation affects the ability of the RBM to generate sequences conditioned on a required specificity.
 In particular, to assess the self-consistency of the pipeline, sequences generated with a given specificity prescription are re-labeled using the predictor, and we check whether the predicted label is consistent with the one used for generation.

-We compare the performance of several embedding schemes (Fig.~\ref{fig:general scheme}d) for the predictor, starting from simple one-hot encoded sequences and going to pLM embeddings: \begin{itemize} \item {\tt MSA}: In the simplest case, we use the one-hot encoding of the MSA as a dummy latent representation that serves as a baseline. \item {\tt RBM}: We train an embedding-RBM\footnote{This embedding-RBM should not to be confused with the RBM used for generation in the second step of the pipeline.} on the entire unlabeled MSA (before train/test split) and consider as embedding the hidden representation that the RBM assigns to each test sequence. \item {\tt ProtBERT foundation}: the zero-shot embedding obtained using the pretrained version of ProtBERT. \item {\tt ProtBERT contrastive}: the few-shot embedding of ProtBERT after finetuning using contrastive learning on a limited number of training sequences.
-In {\em Materials and Methods} Sec.\ref{sec:choosing hyperparameters} we discuss how to choose the hyperparameters for the finetuning in our setting. \end{itemize} Note that the first three data representations do not make use of any annotation (unsupervised / zero-shot), whereas contrastive learning relies on label supervision (few-shot), and the results obtained with this type of embedding will thus depend on the training set size.
-In the following, the training set for the contrastive learning will always be the same used for the training of the predictor (i.e., in practical applications, all annotated sequences).
-Our main finding is that the ProtBERT foundation embedding already provides an efficient representation of the data.
-It has the best performance on essentially all datasets we consider, while avoiding the use of any annotation.
+We compare the performance of several embedding schemes (Fig.~\ref{fig:general scheme}d) for the predictor, starting from simple one-hot encoded sequences and going to pLM embeddings: \begin{itemize} \item {\tt One-hot}: In the simplest case, we use the one-hot encoding of the MSA as a dummy latent representation that serves as a baseline. \item {\tt RBM}: We train an embedding-RBM\footnote{This embedding-RBM should not be confused with the RBM used for generation in the second step of the pipeline.} on the entire unlabeled MSA (before train/test split) and consider as embedding the hidden representation that the RBM assigns to each test sequence. \item {\tt ESM2 foundation}: the zero-shot embedding obtained using the pretrained version of ESM2-650M.
+In this case, the full-length, unaligned sequences have been used. \item {\tt ESM2 finetuned}: only when the number of annotated training sequences is $\geq 1000$, we finetune ESM2-650M after putting a prediction head on top of it. \end{itemize} The RBM representation should be interpreted as a transductive, family-specific embedding: the model is trained on the full unlabeled MSA, including sequences that later appear in the test set without their labels.
+This matches the semi-supervised annotation scenario considered here, but differs from applying a model to completely unseen sequences.
+Note that the first three data representations do not make use of any annotation (unsupervised / zero-shot), whereas finetuning relies on label supervision (few-shot), and the embedded representation obtained with this approach will thus depend on the training set size.